Pituitary Tumor Surgery

 The UNC Multidisciplinary Pituitary Tumor Clinic team encompasses all aspects of pituitary care.
-Our team of endocrinologists, neurosurgeons, otolaryngologists, radiation oncologists, neuro-radiologists neuro-pathologists, and neuro-ophthalmologists work collaboratively to provide true multidisciplinary care for patients with pituitary tumors.
+Our team of endocrinologists, neurosurgeons, otolaryngologists, radiation oncologists, neuro-radiologists, neuro-pathologists, and neuro-ophthalmologists work together to provide true multidisciplinary care for patients with pituitary tumors.
 Each specialist offers unique insight and expertise in their respective field.

 Multidisciplinary Pituitary Tumor Clinic